This is the seventh in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 2. The search will lead to techniques that are specifically designed to elicit something even if the eliciting prevents the researcher from "fading in the background."

-3. Garfinkel and ethnomethodology
+3. Garfinkel and "ethno"-methodology

-1. An interesting theoretical gambit:
+1. An radical theoretical gambit:

 1. participants are in the same position vis-a-vis each other as any other observers: they do not know, they need to know, and they develop practical means to discover where their co-participants are by continually eliciting comments from their co-participants, testing, instructing and otherwise "methodically" exploring their conditions to construct their next moves and their careers.